Checkpoints and recovery

 controller: image: registry.dl.kx.com/kxi-sp-controller:1.1.0 deploy: restart_policy: condition: on-failure # ... worker: image: registry.dl.kx.com/kxi-sp-worker:1.1.0 deploy: restart_policy: condition: on-failure # ...

 This can be configured as desired.

-Though state is captured consistently, any analytics written using processing-time semantics will inherently have different behaviour during a recovery scenario than during regular operation.
+Though state is captured consistently, any analytics written using processing-time semantics will inherently have different behavior during a recovery scenario than during regular operation.

 For example, a pipeline with a

 .qsp.window.timer uses processing time (the local clock) timers to bucket events into batches.
-This can help improve throughput where event time semantics aren't required by processing larger data batches than are written.
+This can help improve throughput where event time semantics are not required, by processing larger data batches than are written.
 All events that arrive within a given interval are grouped into a batch.
-The implication of this is that during a recovery event with a data source that is capable of replaying events, recovered events may come in much faster during recovery than they were actually observed in the regular live stream processing, so the window during recovery may be much larger than the equivalent window observed without a failure.
+The implication of this is that during a recovery event with a data source capable of replaying events, recovered events may come in much faster during recovery than they were actually observed in the regular live-stream processing, so the window during recovery may be much larger than the equivalent window observed without a failure.